 Rule of Law

-The executive branch wields significant influence over both the parliament and the judiciary, even though there is a formal separation of powers.
+Although there is a formal separation of powers, the executive branch wields significant influence over both parliament and the judiciary.
 The National Assembly, consisting of 220 members, is heavily controlled by the ruling party, which maintains strict party discipline among its members.
-Opposition objections and walkouts have proven ineffective in their efforts to hold the executive branch accountable.
-Furthermore, judges are appointed by the president based on their political loyalty and often face political interference, particularly in the Supreme and Constitutional Courts.
+Objections and walkouts by the opposition have proved ineffective at holding the executive branch accountable.
+Furthermore, the president appoints judges based on their political loyalty, and they routinely face political interference, particularly in the Supreme and Constitutional Courts.

 Separation of powers